alexk99/the_router/captive_portal.md

     ip pbr rule add prio 20 u32set ips1 type "ip" table main ip pbr rule add prio 30 from 10.111.0.0/16 table rt_bl

-The above PBR rule with prio 30 instructs BR to redirect all subscriber to captive portal.
-This happens as long as the ipset 'ips1' is empty.
+The PBR rule with prio 30 instructs BR to redirect subscriber's traffic to the captive portal.
+This happens only if ipset 'ips1' doesn't contain that particular subscriber's IP address.

+Therefore to conroll subscriber internet access the following logic must be implemented in a Radius/OSS server:

+- upon connection, a subscriber's IP address must be deleted from the ipset 'ips1' in order to make sure the subscriber doesn't have internet access until the captive portal grant it such permission.
+Therefore radius authentication reply must contain an attribute/value pair therouter_pbr=2.

-Therefore, to grant a subscriber an access to internet after the subscriber has been authorized by the Captive Portal subscriber's IP address must be added to the ipset 'ips1'.
+- to grant a subscriber an internet access after the subscriber has been authorized by the Captive Portal subscriber's IP address must be added to the ipset 'ips1'.
 This could be accomplished either by using rcli command